Eelaf-Adam/Group26_EcoWaste_PLP2/README.md

 ``` sh
 python main.py
 ```
+---
 # 👩‍💻 Authors
 - **Leon Nsamba**
 - **Eelaf Adam**
 <br></br>
+---
 ### 💡Inspiration
-This project was part of the Peer Learning Project Group 26 Summative in ALU.
+This project was part of the Peer Learning Project Group 26 Summative at ALU.
 The project tasked us to develop a command-line-based, minimal menu-driven application that is Python-based and uses database technology.
-The softwarer was designed to address a GCGO (Climate Change) that aligns with the group's mission and interests.
+The software was designed to address a GCGO (Climate Change) that aligns with the group's mission and interests.
 <br></br>